 The scientific name comes from the genus name “Veronica” and “astrum”, which means “star”.

-The plant resembles a tall Veronica and was once placed in genus Veronica.
+Veronicastrum resembles a tall Veronica and was once placed in the genus Veronica.